Subagent Configuration Deep Dive

 The design is intentional.
 Implicit inheritance would mean every subagent inherits every skill, including skills that might conflict with the subagent's restricted scope.

-isolation: worktree — Safe Experimentation
+isolation: "worktree" — Safe Experimentation (Spawn-Time)

 With worktree isolation, the agent works in a temporary copy of the repository.
 Its changes do not affect your main working tree until you review and merge them.